1969 North Indian Ocean cyclone season: Depression Five

 An area of low-pressure formed in the Bay of Bengal on August 7.
 It became well-marked that evening and further strengthened to a depression on the next day.
 Moving northwest, the system crossed the coast over Sundarbans before rapidly weakening back to a low-pressure area that day.
 It then moved over Uttar Pradesh on August 12, where it was last noted.

-The system caused an active monsoon condition in Orissa and the Gangetic West Bengal on August 8-10.
+The system caused an active monsoon condition in Orissa and the Gangetic West Bengal on August 8–10.
 Dhanbad on August 9 reported the highest rainfall from the depression, standing at 12 cm.

 Cyclonic Storm Six

 An upper air cyclonic circulation formed over East Pakistan and the adjoining Bay of Bengal on August 12 in the morning.
 A low-pressure area subsequently developed on that evening before strengthening to a depression on the next day.
 Meteorological analysis revealed that there was a fall in pressure at that time inland the Gangetic West Bengal and Orissa.
 While moving west-northwestwards, it rapidly intensified to a cyclonic storm near Chuksar Island, or south-southwest of Sagar Island.
 Sandheads reported winds of 50 kn that day, well equivalent to a severe cyclonic storm in the modern-day NIO scale, while its pressure bottomed at 990 hPa at 17:30 IST.
 Continuing its course, it crossed north Orissa near Balasore that night before weakening to a deep depression, about 100 kilometres to the south of Jamshedpur.
 As it changed its movement towards the northwest, it further weakened to a depression before degenerating to an area of low-pressure over northwest Madhya Pradesh and the adjoining southwest Uttar Pradesh on August 16 in the evening.

-The influence of the cyclone caused active monsoon conditions on Gangetic West Bengal, Bihar, eastern Madhya Pradesh, Orissa and east Rajasthan from August 13-17.
+The influence of the cyclone caused active monsoon conditions on Gangetic West Bengal, Bihar, eastern Madhya Pradesh, Orissa and east Rajasthan from August 13–17.
 Chandabali got the highest amount of rainfall from the storm, at 23 cm on August 14.
-Meanwhile, as east Rajashthan was impacted by these rains, particularly the districts of Chittorgarh and Jhalawar, it caused flooding that caused road communication problems.
+Meanwhile, as east Rajasthan was impacted by these rains, particularly the districts of Chittorgarh and Jhalawar, it caused flooding that caused road communication problems.